Includes information on business customs, travel advisory, visa requirements, and other aspects of international travel.

 Arabic is the official language, although English is widely spoken, and all roads and shop signs and restaurant menus are in both languages.
-Arabic can be a difficult language for Westerners, but a few Arabic words thrown in will find a warm reception.
+While Arabic can be a difficult language, a few Arabic words thrown in will find a warm reception.

-There are numerous private and publicly operated facilities that are open to expats and visitors, including outpatient clinics and hospital facilities.
-Although quality of care varies between hospitals and providers, major hospitals have modern equipment and are staffed by a mix of Western and non-Western trained personnel and are prepared to handle health emergencies for visitors.
-U.S. health providers including the Cleveland Clinic and Mayo Clinic have a presence in the UAE.
+There are numerous private and public facilities available to visitors and expats, including clinics and hospitals.
+Although quality of care varies between hospitals and providers, major hospitals have modern equipment and are staffed by trained personnel prepared and equipped to handle health emergencies and services.
+U.S. health providers including Cleveland Clinic and Mayo Clinic have a presence in the UAE.

 Many medications that are routinely available in the other regions, such as anti-depressants, psychiatric, pain, and hormonal medications are illegal without a proper prescription and have limited or no availability.